ibm-watson-data-lab/shopping-list-vuejs-pouchdb/README.md

 ## Running the tests

 <!-- replace with test information, if there are tests defined -->
+This repository uses the [karma test runner](http://karma-runner.github.io/2.0/index.html).
+Our continuous integration will run the tests when you push to GitHub.
+To test your code on your machine, simply run `npm test`.

 This project does not, at present, have any automated tests.
-If you'd like to contribute some then please raise and issue and submit a pull-request - we'd be very happy to add them!
-Any pull-request you contribute will run through our continuous integration process which will check your code style.
+Tests can be added to the `test` directory.
+If you'd like to contribute some then please raise an issue and submit a pull-request - we'd be very happy to add them!

 ## Deploying to GitHub Pages